 3. “Satan is not a real spiritual being.”
 After Jesus was baptised, he immediately went into the wilderness and was tempted by the Devil.
 Not long after that, he taught his disciples to pray, “Do not lead us into temptation, but deliver us from the evil one.”
 Near the end, he urged the Father directly, ‘Keep them from the evil one’ (John 17:15).
 An understanding of life that does not recognise the spiritual reality of evil will be inadequate for the days ahead.
 ‘Whoever makes a practice of sin is of the Devil, because the Devil has been sinning from the beginning.
 The reason the Son of God appeared was to undo the works of the Devil.’
 (I John 3:8) The Devil was a murderer from the beginning (John 8:44) because man was in existence from the beginning, and death entered the world through sin (Rom 5:12).

 4. “The God revealed in the Old Testament is different from the one revealed in the New: Yahweh is wrathful and vindictive, Jesus is loving and kind.”
 At its most extreme, the antithesis (a revival of Marcionism) suggests that many church leaders do not know God at all.
-In truth, the Old shows the justice of God and his great forbearance; the New announces as good news the mercy of God, his willingness to grant forgiveness on the basis of the justice satisfied on the cross.
+In truth, the Old shows the justice of God, his constant desire to bless, and his great forbearance; the New announces as good news his willingness to grant forgiveness – exemption from punishment, not merely an attitude – on the basis of the justice satisfied on the cross.
 God does not change; rather, by the gift of his holy spirit he changes us.
 Inasmuch as the ‘contradiction’ between the Old and the New is real, it is precisely what the gospel is about.
 Because we were once his enemy ourselves, we are to imitate him by loving our enemy and praying for those who persecute us.
 Or even the other way round: ‘Father, forgive us our sins, as we forgive those who sin against us.’
 When Jesus returns, he will avenge himself on his enemies.
 Then the carnage – as Revelation confirms – will be greater than in any Old Testament battle, and he will enforce the justice of the law (Isa 2:3, Rev 2:27).
 Animal sacrifice will be brought back.

 6. “Sexual intercourse is fundamental to a person’s identity, and therefore need not be restricted to marriage.”
 In marriage, the man and the woman become one flesh in their whole relationship, and the relationship is holy because in the beginning God blessed it; it was part of what was ‘very good’ (Gen 1:27-31).
 Any sexual relationship outside such a union is unholy, and no one will inherit God’s kingdom unless he is holy (I Cor 6:9).
 Identity has to do with who we are and who we identify with, and the fundamental question is whether, at the end of life, Christ will recognise us as one of his.
 ‘Those who are Christ’s have crucified the flesh with its passions and desires.’
 In Revelation, sexual promiscuity is the principal charge laid against the civilisation about to be destroyed.